agentary-ai/agentary-js/MEMORY_SYSTEM.md

 }
 ```

-### Using the New Plugin System
+### Customizing Memory Configuration

-For more control, use the new plugin-based configuration:
+For more control, configure the memory system:

 ```typescript
 import {